thcorre/phnog2025-workshop/README.md

     - 2x spines (spine1|spine2) and 3 leaf switches (leaf1|leaf2|leaf3)
   - IPv6 BGP unnumbered configured in the underlay
   - DCGW Integration in the DC (dcgw1|dcgw2)
+  - Linux clients are attached to both the GRT and VPRN services allowing a full mesh of traffic
   - a fully working telemetry stack (gNMIc/prometheus/grafana)
-  - Linux clients are attached to both the GRT and VPRN services allowing a full mesh of traffic.

 - ISP SRv6 FlexAlgo lab:
+  - 5x Routers (SR OS) using:
+     - SRv6 with dynamic delay (via dedicated locators in FlexAlgo 128)
+     - EVPN IFL (Interface Less) as L3VPN network
+  - 2x Linux clients attached to both ends of the L3VPN service (R1, R5) allowing end-to-end connectivity and client traffic generation
+  - a fully working telemetry stack (gNMIc/prometheus/grafana)

 ### Help!
 I've bricked my lab, how do I redeploy?

-When accessing your workshop Bare Metal you'll see the innog8 directory is a git clone of this repository.
+When accessing your workshop host, you'll see the innog8 directory is a git clone of this repository.
 The labs covered in this workshops (powered by [containerlab](https://www.containerlab.dev)), are available for you to use.

 If you have broken something and would like to restore the state without extensively troubleshooting, you can destroy and redeploy the command via following `clab` commands: